wilg/rankitize/README.md

  ```

 This gem is made to work with MySQL, which does not have a built in ranking function.
 It uses the technique mentioned here: http://arjen-lentz.livejournal.com/56292.html

+## Development

+Questions or problems?
+Please post them on the [issue tracker](https://github.com/supapuerco/rankitize/issues).
+You can contribute changes by forking the project and submitting a pull request.
+You can ensure the tests passing by running `bundle` and `rake`.

+This gem is created by Wil Gieseler and is under the MIT License.